grafana/xk6-sql-driver-sqlserver/README.md

 >
 > After creating the driver repository, remember the following:
 >
-> - replace `RamSQL` with the database name in:
+> - replace `Microsoft SQL Server` with the database name in:
 >   -  `README.md`
-> - replace `ramsql` with the database driver name in:
+> - replace `sqlserver` with the database driver name in:
 >   - `README.md`
 >   - `register.go`
 >   - `register_test.go`